Additional Views Patient Procedure Description

 Some women do experience added discomfort during the additional view compression, but it should not be painful.
 The compression only lasts a matter of seconds and most women tolerate it very well.

 A magnified, focused, special view of the breast.

 How do I get ready?

 Do not use deodorant, powder, perfume or lotion on your breasts or underarm area before your mammogram.
-These substances sometimes leave a residue which may be detected and affect the outcome of the exam.
+These substances sometimes leave a residue which may be detected by x-rays and affect the outcome of the exam.